 Facilities at Borth-y-Gest include a (free) car park and roadside parking, toilets, tea-rooms and a slipway.
 Dogs are allowed on the beaches at all times.

-The town of Pothmadog is a short walk away along the coastal path, and has a wide range of shops, cafes, banks, a Tourist Information Centre and stations for the Cambrian Coast Line (BR), the Welsh Highland Railway and the Ffestiniog Railway.
+The town of Pothmadog is a short walk away along the coastal path, and has a wide range of shops, cafes, banks, a Tourist Information Centre and stations for the Cambrian Coast Line (BR) and the narrow (2' 0") gauge Welsh Highland and Ffestiniog railways.